The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Results and discussion

 \subsection{Orbital evolution of the different pathways}

-Simulations of binary star formation via protostellar core-fragmentation often show that the binaries undergo significant orbital migration.
+Simulations of binary star formation via protostellar core fragmentation often show that the binaries undergo significant orbital migration.
 There are two classes of mechanisms that can efficiently provide migration.
-Dynamical friction \citep{chandrasekhar_dynamical_1943,ostriker_dynamical_1999}, slow-down due to accretion of material with lower angular momentum, and the initial high-eccentricity configuration of newly-formed cores is a combination of reasons why naturally binaries with separations below $\sim1000\au$ suffer rapid inspiral.
+Dynamical friction \citep{chandrasekhar_dynamical_1943,ostriker_dynamical_1999}, slow-down due to accretion of material with lower angular momentum, and the initial high-eccentricity configuration of newly formed cores is a combination of reasons why naturally binaries with separations below $\sim1000\au$ suffer rapid inspiral.
 Prestellar cores form in general along filaments, which are kinematically cold in the direction transverse to the filament.
 Therefore, binaries formed through core fragmentation will initially have an angular momentum, much lower than what is required for circular motion and launch on highly eccentric orbits.
 This low angular momentum leads to rapid inspiral of the young binary system.
-Systems formed via dynamical capture were likely to be marginally unbound and became bound.
-When these systems first form, their angular momentum is high, and thus, these systems are not expected to undergo fast orbital evolution.
-On the other hand, dynamical capture provides for the possibility of three-body interaction, which can lead to interaction and hardening of the binary systems \citep{reipurth_disintegrating_2000}.
+Systems formed via dynamical capture must instead go through a state where they are marginally unbound and then become bound.
+When these systems first form, their angular momentum is therefore high, and thus, these systems are not expected to undergo fast orbital evolution.
+An exception is when dynamical capture is the end product of a three-body interaction, which can lead to an interchange of the stellar companions and hardening of the binary system \citep{reipurth_disintegrating_2000}.

 To investigate inspiral, we measure the rate of change of the semi-major axis in the $1000$ and $10\,000\yr$ after the first periastron of a system.
 The semi-major axis is calculated at all time steps using: